juniorvigneault/faces/README.md

 A week later, I tried hanging a lightbulb from the ceiling just above the chair and camera, but I didn't like the look of it.
 Everything started to feel a bit too dark and eerie, and I wasn't feeling the vibe.
 I decided to switch the background to white, this created enough light in the room and makes taking pictures better.
 Another problem I am having a problem accessing a projector hanging from the ceiling.
 The one that I have is a short-throw projector sitting on the floor, which means that there is a gap between the projection and the floor.
 I want the projection to be sitting on the floor to give the impression that the heads are hitting the floor.

+Also, when the background was black, I had implemented a sort of white flash on the canvas, imitating the one of a camera that would momentarily light the room and the person while the picture was being taken.
+I liked the idea of this, but when the background is white, obviously, you don't see it.
+I didn't have any ideas to fix that, but when filming my video, I had the idea of putting my hand over the projector for a split second to give the illusion that a picture was taken and create a sort of cut in time, a sort of opposite flash.
+It turned out well in the final video, so I'm thinking of implementing a "black flash" to punctuate the idea of taking a picture.
+Obviously, it won't happen at the exact time the picture is taken since the room will be pitch black for a second, making the participant invisible to the camera.
+But it could happen slightly before.

 ![Installation test 3](public/assets/images/documentation/7.jpg)

-I documented a version of the project [here](https://www.youtube.com/watch?v=Cix5-7LAViI).
+I documented this version of the project [here](https://www.youtube.com/watch?v=Cix5-7LAViI).

-Both documentaiton videos have sound but it was only to test some sound avenues.
-I produced these two videos because I wanted to submit applications for art show calls.
+*Both documentaiton videos have sound but it was only to test some sound avenues.
+I produced these two videos because I wanted to submit applications for art show calls.*